Bougiefever/bougiefeverblog/content/posts/azure-site-recovery-tutorial.md

 Azure Site Recovery must be in a different region than the one that contains the assets for obvious reasons.
 We will now create a new recovery vault in the paired region.

+#### Create a few assets in the Disaster Recovery region
+It makes it easier if you place your assets in the same resource group in the DR region, and ASR will sometimes put things into a new resource group by default, so let's create a few of the things we will need.
+1. Create a DR region Virtual Network
+    1. Click "Create a resource" in the upper left corner of the Azure portal, then select "Networking" and "Virtual Network".
+    {{< figure src="/images/asr/dr_vnet_1.png" >}}
+    1. Create exactly the same settings as for the source Vnet except for the location.
+That way we can create VMs with the same internal IP address as the source region.
+This will make it easier to get the DR region up and going in the case of a failover.
+Make sure the location is in your DR region.
+It may default to a different region.
+    {{< figure src="/images/asr/dr_vnet_2.png" >}}
+1. Create a DR region storage account

 #### <a name="Create_a_Recovery_Vault"></a>Create a Recovery Vault
 1. Click "Create a resource" and type "Recovery" to search the Azure Marketplace.
 Select "Backup and Site Recovery (OMS)" and click "Create".
 1. Fill in the name of the recovery vault and select the subscription.